-Lets turn to our field, the progressive "Earth".
+Let’s turn to our field, the progressive "Earth".
 To start with, Char-El has had the help of human musicians instead of him being the center of the work with his mountain of synths.
 The companions are Larry Clark (very good guitars), Gary White (synths) and Doug Bonnell - Chris Stoll (drums).
 In "Earth" the music of Char-El acquires deeper and more complex shades, in spite of having in melody the best weapon.
-His inspiration of classic music is clear as well as his love for the most classic bands in the genre (Moody Blues and Yes) and he electrifies those mentioned influences of "Heaven" contributing more power to the music and more substance for the listener.
-There are so many songs (17) that I find impossible to detail them one by one, but make the test with a sample in www.char-el.com and you will make yourselves an idea of his proposal.
+His inspiration of classic music is clear as well as his love for the most classic bands in the genre (Moody Blues and Yes) and he “electrifies” those mentioned influences of "Heaven" contributing more power to the music and more substance for the listener.
+There are so many songs (17) that I find impossible to detail them one by one, but make the test with a sample on their website and you will make yourselves an idea of his proposal.

 Progressive rock is something alive, complex and changing (as mortgages and the price of gasoline) and in its many shapes and frontiers is the one that unites progressive rock with new age.
 Although "Heaven" shows the other side of that frontier, "Earth" is located comfortably in a middle playground sharing space with other big musicians like Lito Vitale or Kotebel.
 Particularly I believe that Char-El should emphasize his progressive side in future works and give it a little more power.